greyltc/PKGBUILDs/README.md

 # PKGBUILDs
-contains PKGBUILD and associated files for the packages I maintain in the AUR
+contains PKGBUILD and associated files for the packages I maintain in the AUR, one branch per package